gymrek-lab/webstr/README.md

 ### Copy data files to data directory

-We provide neccesssary data files upon request
+We provide neccesssary data files upon request and currently working on incorporating them fully into the backend.

 You will need:
 * dbSTR.db  (contains older panels mapped to hg19 assembly)